What Are the 7 Wonders of the Oregon Coast?

 (Oregon Coast) – Much has been made lately of the Seven Wonders of Oregon in the travel and tourism world – and with good reason.
 The rest of the planet is just discovering the eye-popping features of Crater Lake, the Gorge and the Cascade Mountains, along with the bucolic, fairy tale-like greens of wine country.
 (Above: Oceanside).

 But did you know there are seven wonders of the Oregon coast itself?
-Even just in the upper, northern half of these beaches, wowing features abound that rival all the other six wonders of the state.
+Even in just the upper, northern half of these beaches, wowing features abound that rival all the other six wonders of the state.

 Astoria and Warrenton.
 Stunning history is constantly on display here, with the Victorian homes that dot the mesmerizing town of Astoria (where tons of movies were made, include Goonies), to a major Civil War and WW2 battlement.
 A host of big ships and engaging architecture add to the atmosphere of Astoria, while just south of there you'll find the hollowed out concrete near-ruins of Battery Russell and one of the world's most photographed shipwrecks.
 Numerous Lewis & Clark landmarks are as well.